Sell from home · For home bakers & cooks

 You stay in controlAccept or decline every request before it’s final.

-Your neighbourhood, your corner store
+Your corner store in the community.

 Drinks & snacksFor last-minute cravings and study sessions.